idio-lang/DIPS/source/scheme/advanced-scheme.rst

   --- *everyone*

-A macro, which is ostensibly a regular function, is created using a function that tags your function's name as a macro.
+A macro, which is ostensibly a regular function, is created using a special form, ``define-macro`` that tags your function's name as a macro.
 This tagging function clearly has to have hooks into the backend because, having looked out for all the special forms, the :lname:`Scheme` engine will check to see if the function name for a form is tagged as a macro and if so it does not evaluate the arguments but passes them onto the function/macro as is (atoms, lists).
 The macro can then poke about with its arguments as it sees fit and return some value.

 The trick with macros is that the returned value must be something that can be immediately re-evaluated -- so the return value must be an